torodb/stampede/documentation/docs/appendix.md

 | --toropass-file | You can specify a file that use .pgpass syntax: `<host>:<port>:<database>:<user>:<password>` (can have multiple lines) |
 | --version | Prints the version. |
 | -x, --xml-conf | Configuration file in XML format. |

+## Configuration file

+The other way to configure the system is through configuration file, as the CLI command, it has a few available options.

+__TBD__